Tillie leads No. 1 Gonzaga past BYU 92-69. - WHIZ News

-The Zags (20-1, 6-0 West Coast) stretched their home win streak to 34 in a row, tops in the county, and also became the first school to 20 wins this season.
+The Zags (20-1, 6-0 West Coast) shot 74% (17 for 23) from the field after halftime.
+They stretched their home win streak to 34 in a row, tops in the county, and also became the first school to 20 wins this season.

 Corey Kispert scored 19 points for Gonzaga, and Joel Ayayi and Admon Gilder had 14 apiece.

+“We played great all weekend,” coach Mark Few said.
+“To hold (BYU) to 69 points is a great statement by our defense.”

-Gonzaga closed out its sixth consecutive win against BYU without leading scorer Filip Petrusev, who went down hard early in the second half and was helped off the floor with what appeared to be a leg injury.
+Gonzaga closed out its sixth consecutive win against BYU without leading scorer Filip Petrusev, who went down hard early in the second half and was helped off the floor.
+Few said it appears to be an ankle sprain.

 T.J.
 Haws scored 17 points and Jake Toolson had 16 for BYU (14-6, 3-2).